 Cut Expanded Metal (input)---Normally the plasma supply is optimized for pierce cutting, high pierce height directly above the metal to be cut, short pilot time, etc. Activating this input adjusts the plasma supply to optimize it's parameters for cutting expanded metal, perforated metal, running edge starting, etc. Among other changes the transfer height is reduced to same as cut height.
 In addition to activating the Cut Expanded Metal input CCM switch SW1-1 should be turned on automatically restart the pilot and SW8-1 set on for longer pilot time.

-Spare contacts --- .
+Spare contacts --- Not currently activated.
+Planned for future CCM code release.

 Simplified CNC Circuit